As the RSPB’s Big Garden Birdwatch 2021 approaches, Steve and Ann Toon have come up with 40 great ways you can help your garden birds this winter

 More than half a million people are expected to take part in the world’s largest garden bird survey at the end of this month.
 It’s a mammoth effort to help our garden birds at a time of year when they need us the most.

-Last year, more than eight million garden birds were recorded in the RSPB’s record-breaking annual Big Garden Birdwatch, which is celebrating its 40th anniversary this year.
-The Birdwatch takes places at the height of winter (this year on 26-28 January), when harsh conditions force birds to visit our gardens more frequently in the search for food.
+Last year, almost half a million people across the UK spent an hour watching the birds that visit their garden or outdoor space as a part of the RSPB’s Big Garden Birdwatch, counting more than 7.5 million birds in total.
+The Birdwatch takes places at the height of winter (this year on 29-31 January), when harsh conditions force birds to visit our gardens more frequently in the search for food.

 Over the event, people are encouraged to take just one hour of their time to watch and note down the birds they see in their garden or local park.
 The data is then collected by the RSPB and used to help guide and inform its future conservation strategies.